I've been an obsessed hard rock/heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and

 Overall, the sensation while listening to Helldorado is akin to standing in front of a roaring locomotive—you either jump on or get the hell out of the way!

-Reaction to the album from the band's fanbase was split - while some reviews hailed the retro vibe of Helldorado, others who had grown to appreciate Blackie's maturing artistic vision on latter-day albums like The Crimson Idol and 1995's Still Not Black Enough were disappointed in the disc, saying it represented a step backwards for the band, and accusing Lawless of pandering to the boneheaded, Beavis & Butt-Head demographic to make a few quick bucks.
+Reaction to the album from the band's fanbase was split—while some reviews hailed the retro vibe of Helldorado, others who had grown to appreciate Blackie's maturing artistic vision on latter-day albums like The Crimson Idol and 1995's Still Not Black Enough were disappointed in the disc, saying it represented a step backward for the band, and accusing Lawless of pandering to the boneheaded, Beavis & Butt-Head demographic to make a few quick bucks.

-You can count me as one of those who was very pleased with Helldorado's old school vibe when I first heard it back in 1999.
+You can count me as one of those who was very pleased with Helldorado's old-school vibe when I first heard it back in 1999.
 I didn't mind Blackie's early '90s stabs at artistic integrity, but it was nice to hear the "real" meat and potatoes W.A.S.P. sound again.
-Revisiting this album again nearly 20 years (!) after its release, Helldorado still sounds like a "lost" W.A.S.P. recording that fell out of a time capsule from the early 1980s.
+Revisiting this album again more than 20 years (!) after its release, Helldorado still sounds like a "lost" W.A.S.P. recording that fell out of a time capsule from the early 1980s.
 It would have fit nicely in between their legendary 1984 debut and 1985's The Last Command.